skillrepos/prom-start-v2/labs.md

 <p align="center">
 **[END OF LAB]**
 </p>
+</br></br></br>

 **Lab 2 - Deploying a separate exporter for an application**

 **Purpose:  In this lab, we’ll see how to deploy a separate exporter for a mysql application running in our cluster.**

 1. We have a simple webapp application with a mysql backend that we're going to run in our cluster.
 The application is named "roar" and we have a manifest with everything we need to deploy it into our cluster.
 Go ahead and deploy it now.
+Run the following in the codespace's terminal.

 ```
 cd /workspaces/prom-start-v2/roar-k8s